great-expectations/great_expectations/docs/docusaurus/docs/guides/setup/installation/install_gx.md

 ## Hosted

-Great Expectations can be deployed in environments such as Databricks, Amazon EMR, or Google Cloud Composer.
-These environments do not always have a file system that allows a Great Expectations installation.
-To install Great Expectations in a hosted environment, see one of the following guides:
+GX OSS can be deployed in environments such as Databricks, Amazon EMR, or Google Cloud Composer.
+These environments do not always have a file system that allows a GX OSS installation.
+To install GX OSS in a hosted environment, see one of the following guides:

 - [How to Use Great Expectations in Databricks](https://docs.greatexpectations.io/docs/tutorials/getting_started/how_to_use_great_expectations_in_databricks/)
 - [How to instantiate a Data Context on an EMR Spark cluster](https://docs.greatexpectations.io/docs/deployment_patterns/how_to_instantiate_a_data_context_on_an_emr_spark_cluster)